First high pass to Haute Asco

 We have graded the trip challenging:

 "Our toughest trips are those we deem to be ‘challenging’.
 By this we mean challenging physically and mentally.
 You need a high level of fitness, considerable previous experience of multi day walking trips, and a good attitude.
 You should enjoy walking for full days and be prepared to cope with regular ascents/descents of between 1300-1800m (4264-5904ft), and crossing passes at up to 3500m (11,480ft).
 You need to be able to deal with bad weather and to be able to look after your self in terms of being too cold, too hot, too wet, too tired.
-You do not need to be an athlete or a super hero, but you do need to know what it is like to walk all day to get to where you are going.
+You do not need to be an athlete, but you do need to know what it is like to walk all day to get to where you are going.
 You should be able to cope with rough and loose terrain, and deal with exposed sections of paths, and occasional sections of cabling or ladders to assist on steep ground.
 Expect to walk for up to 9 hours a day."

 • On this point-to-point trip you will have luggage support on all but 2 of the nights, which means your bags are transferred each day to the next accommodation and you only need to carry a small/medium sized 'rucksack' for items you might need during the course of the day.
 Please refer to the kit list for this trip for guidance on the size of rucksack required.
 On the nights you are in the mountain huts you will need to carry just a few extra items in your rucksack.